tess-jl/aws-developer-course/notes/17_ECS_ECR_Fargate_Docker.md

 security groups do not matter when an instance registers with the ECS service

 Set the host and port of the X-Ray daemon listener.
 By default, the SDK uses 127.0.0.1:2000 for both trace data (UDP) and sampling (TCP).
 Use this variable if you have configured the daemon to listen on a different port or if it is running on a different host.

+ECS Service

+commands different now:
+$(aws ecr get-login --no-include-email --region us-east-1)

+intagrate ECS with X-ray, 3 patterns:
+1. **ECS Cluster with X-Ray Container as a Daemon** --> schedule it as a task
+1. **ECS Cluster with X-Ray Container as a "Side Car"**
+1. **Fargate Cluster X-Ray Container as a "Side-Car"**

+--> ideal for leveraging containers but want simplicity of deploying apps from dev to prod by uploading image